Credit for Prior Learning FAQ

 Evaluation services recognized by MC, course-by-course evaluations, English language assessment level

-Currently, MC only accepts evaluations completed by World Education Services (WES) or AACRAO evaluations completed before August 15, 2016.
+Currently, MC accepts evaluations completed by World Education Services (WES), Josef Silny & Associates or ECE.
+We will accept AACRAO evaluations completed before August 15, 2016.
 (AACRAO stopped doing International Credit evaluations on this date, but MC will honor evaluations done prior to the program ending.)

 A course-by-course evaluation.

-30. Is a course-by-course evaluation done by WES/AACRAO (before August 15, 2016) sufficient for you to determine MC equivalents for my courses?
+Is a course-by-course evaluation done by one of these companies sufficient for you to determine MC equivalents for my courses?

 No. Be prepared to submit course descriptions when requested.